csomgyula/csomgyula.github.io/conway_law.md

 Conway theorem builds upon the following premises:

-1. For each subsystem there is a designer who designed it (ie. the designed-by relation is defined, in fact it is an N:1 relation)
+1. **Designed-by relation is well defined**: For each subsystem there is a designer who designed it (ie. the designed-by relation is defined, in fact it is an N:1 relation)
-2. If two subsystems communicate each other then there must be a contract (API or kind of) between them.
+2. **Integration relies upon (API) contracts**: If two subsystems communicate each other then there must be a contract (API or kind of) between them.
-3. If an (API) contract exists between subsystems then there must be an agreement between the parties who designed the subsystems.
+3. **(API) contracts relies upon agreement**: If an (API) contract exists between two subsystems then there must be an agreement between the parties who designed the subsystems.
-4. If an agreement exists between parties then they should communicate each other.
+4. **Agreement relies upon communication**: If an agreement exists between parties then they communicate each other.

 ### Proof